SPAAM-community/AMDirT/docs/source/how_to/filter.md

 Once you have selected all the samples you wish to download and/or analysis, press the 'Validate selection' button at the bottom of the table.

+Now validate your selection!
+Press the 'Validate selection' button at the bottom of the table.

 > ⚠️ _If you wish to download the data, make sure you have already selected your 'Data download method' in the sidebar before pressing 'Validate selection'!_

 Once the select is validated, more buttons will appear allowing you to download different files:

 - a download script: contains a bash script with download commands
 - a pipeline input samplesheet: a pre-configured input sheet for a pipeline, based on the downloaded files
-- citations file: citation information in BibTex format for selected samples
+- a citations file: citation information in BibTex format for selected samples

 ![AMDirT buttons after selection validation](images/amdirt-filter-validate-buttons.png)